PaddlePaddle/PaddleDetection/configs/clrnet/README.md

 ```
 make sure that images in `driver_23_30frame_part1.tar.gz` and `driver_23_30frame_part2.tar.gz` are located in one folder `driver_23_30frame` instead of two seperate folders after you decompress them.

+Now we have uploaded the CULane dataset to PaddleDetection.
+You can simply run the training script below to download it automatically.

 ### Training
 - single GPU
 ```shell